diamedego/data_analytics_portfolio/README.md

 This project analyzes the operational and economic performance of the **Aerowind wind farm** using SQL and Power BI.
 The goal is to transform raw operational, climatic and maintenance data into a structured analytical model that allows monitoring turbine performance, identifying operational issues and evaluating the profitability of wind energy generation.

-The project integrates multiple datasets and builds a relational data model to evaluate wind farm efficiency.

 ---

 ## Business Problem